 This two-year course includes specialised studies along with core subjects like GCSE Maths, English, PE, and PSHE (Personal, Social, Health, and Economic Education).

-What are the Digital or Engineering specialisms at Junior College?
+What are the Digital or Engineering specialisms that are available at Junior College?

 Students will choose from either Digital or Engineering, to focus on over the course of the two years.
 All Junior College students have access to College facilities and will learn with industry-standard equipment to grow their confidence in their chosen career.